dlaurie/lua-apl/README.md

 2. Configure an APL keyboard.
 I don't mean a physical APL keyboard, I mean that you must have a reasonably easy way to type APL characters, for example via the keyboard's Level-3 and Level-4 character sets, associated with the AltGr key.

-    On systems that use X-windows you can run `xmodmap apl.xmodmap`, after of course having first backed up your present settings by `xmodmap -pke > original.xmodmap`.
+    On systems that use X-windows you can run `xmodmap lua-apl.xmodmap`, after of course having first backed up your present settings by `xmodmap -pke > original.xmodmap`.

     On my keyboard, doing that produces the following layout:

-          ~ ⍬  ! ⌶  @ ⍫  # ⍒  $ ⍋  % ⌽  ^ ⍉  & ⊖  * ⍟  ( ⍱  ) ⍲  _    + ⌹
+          ~ ⍬  ! ⌶  @ ⍫  # ⍒  $ ⍋  % ⌽  ^ ⍉  & ⊖  * ⍟  ( ⍱  ) ⍲  _ −  + ⌹
           ` ⋄  1 ¨  2 ¯  3 <  4 ≤  5 =  6 ≥  7 >  8 ≠  9 ∨  0 ∧  - ×  = ÷

                 Q    W    E ⍷  R    T    U    Y    I ⍸  O ⍥  P    { ⊣  } ⊢  | ⍙
-                q ∣  w ⍵  e ∊  r ⍴  t ∼  u ↓  y ↑  i ⍳  o ○  p ⋆  [ ←  ] →  \ ⍀
+                q    w ⍵  e ∊  r ⍴  t ∼  u ↓  y ↑  i ⍳  o ○  p ⋆  [ ←  ] →  \ ⍀

                  A    S ⌷  D    F ≡  G ⍒  H ⍋  J ⍤  K    L ⍞  : ⍂  " ⌻
                  a ⍺  s ⌈  d ⌊  f _  g ∇  h ∆  j ∘  k    l ⎕  ; ⊢  ' ⊣

                   Z    X    C ⍝  V    B ⍎  N ⍕  M    <    > ∵  ?
-                  z ⊂  x ⊃  c ∩  v ∪  b ⊥  n ⊤  m −  , ⍪  , ⍀  / ⌿
+                  z ⊂  x ⊃  c ∩  v ∪  b ⊥  n ⊤  m ∣  , ⍪  , ⍀  / ⌿

     In each 2x2 matrix, right column requires AltGr, top row requires Shift.
 The four-symbol combinations should come out the same on your keyboard too, but their positions probably will not.

-    Some characters seem to be available on both keyboards.
-In fact, only `<>` are on both; AltGr `∼∧⋆−∣` may look the same but are non-ASCII.
+    Some characters are available on both keyboards, but beware: AltGr `∼∧⋆−∣` may look the same but are non-ASCII.
 There are no commonly accepted non-ASCII alternatives for `<>+=.,!?/\`, otherwise I would have used them too.
+The difference matters only at the Lua level: inside an APL expression, you may use either of the look-alike characters.

 3. Rebuild your Lua so that 2-byte and 3-byte UTF-8 codepoints look like Lua names.
-You need to replace the original `lctype.c` file by the one supplied here and do `make linux` or `make mingw` etc again.
+You need to replace the original `lctype.c` file by the file `lctype-utf8.c` supplied here and do `make linux` or `make mingw` etc again.
+You may like to go the whole hog and also replace `lua.c` by the file `lua-apl.c`.
+See [Installing the APL interpreter](#installing-the-apl-interpreter).

     An unmodified Lua gives the following error message when `apl.lua` is loaded: